|

 Relevance to DOASKDOTELL site: free speech, exposing corruption, AIDS, gay issues |

-be sure (especially the deserts), but a lot of intimate husband-and-wife
+the deserts), but a lot of intimate husband-and-wife scenes and

-scenes and character confrontations and a mystery that rather reminds one of
+character confrontations and a mystery that rather reminds one of an

 |